NGenetzky/project_notebook/2016/05/16/can-with-particle-v1.md

 CAN network by supplying data in the form of Hex.
 I am having to work with multiple conversion functions and the endiness of the data.

+## CAN example for v1

+The example will send a few strings between the devices.

+# To be continued...

+I am going to switch to working on other things but will return to CAN soon.

 [1]: https://www.sparkfun.com/datasheets/DevTools/Arduino/MCP2551.pdf